shayans2/React-WPGraphQL/README.md

 # React-WPGraphQL
-Minimal customizable blog using React, WPGraphQL and Apollo Client 🚀
+A minimal blog using React, Tailwindcss, WPGraphQL and Apollo Client 🚀